Equalis – Equalizing the Cost of Health Insurance #SWI2017

-In the Netherlands health care expenses show major differences amongst regions.
-For instance, citizens of Heerlen had average health care costs of 2811 euro per insured, whereas this was only 1.633 euro in Urk (published by Vektis, a collaboration of health insurance companies).
-A possible explanation might be that citizens of Urk have a better health status compared to citizens of Heerlen, and consequently have less health expenses.
+In the Netherlands, health care expenses show major differences amongst regions.
+For instance, citizens of Heerlen had average health care costs of 2811 euro per insured, whereas this was only 1.633 euros in Urk (published by Vektis, a collaboration of health insurance companies).
+A possible explanation might be that citizens of Urk have a better health status compared to citizens of Heerlen, and consequently have fewer health expenses.
 However, the difference in expenses could also be caused by variation in the efficiency of health care providers.

 For an introduction to the concept of risk adjustment in health care markets, see the short movie on Youtube here.